MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-faq.md

 ### What size Premium capacity do I need for paginated reports?

-The paginated reports workload is available on P1 – P3 SKUs for public preview.
-You may also use it with A4 – A6 SKUs for embed scenarios.
+The paginated reports workload is available on P1 – P3 SKUs.
+You may also use it with A4 – A6 SKUs for SaaS embed scenarios.

 ### What is the maximum memory threshold I can put for paginated reports in my capacity?